saisubhasish/imdb_rag/README.md

 1. After submitting the initial query, you can ask follow-up questions (e.g., "Which one has the best reviews?").
 2. The system will maintain context and provide relevant responses.

-## Enhancements to be done
+# Enhancements to be done
-1. User signup, loging
+1. User signup, login
 2. Authentication Layer